The Sūtra

 interdependent origination as a result of karmic interactions.
 Oh, our Lord,

-the World-Honored One, how should they conduct their daily life, manage their
+the World-Honored One, how should they conduct their

-household, and make money to support their family members?”
+daily life, manage their household, and make money to support their family

 Thu Buddha answered Ananda:

-“Ananda, there are people
+“Ananda, there are people who have accepted the

-who have accepted the precepts of the Buddha and performed them faithfully:
+precepts of the Buddha and performed them faithfully: they are compliant and

-they are compliant and filial, awe-inspired, cautious and prudent;
+filial, awe-inspired, cautious and prudent; reverentially they take refuge in

-reverentially they take refuge in the Three Noble Treasures -- the Buddha, the
+the Three Noble Treasures -- the Buddha, the Dharma, and the Samgha.
+They have

-parents, they have fulfilled their duties of loyalty, they are cautious and
+supported their parents, they have fulfilled their duties of loyalty, they are cautious and good both inwardly and outwardly.

-worldly affairs but not with any human worldly-mindedness!”
+Nevertheless, they may well attend to human worldly affairs but not with any

-asked the Buddha for clarification:
+Thus, Ananda respectfully asked the Buddha for

-“Our Lord, the Deva of Devas, what do you mean by human worldly-affairs as
+“Our Lord, the Deva of Devas, what do you mean by

-distinct from the human worldly-mindedness?”
+human worldly-affairs as distinct from the human worldly-mindedness?”

 The Buddha answered Ananda: